As humans, we’re used to talking about stress. In fact, most of us experience it on a daily

 you want the best for your little buddy, Bright Side thought we’d do some research to better

-understand what to do and what not to do when it comes to stress and dogs.
+understand what to do and what not to do when it comes to stress and dog insurance.
 Don’t miss our bonus

 at the end of the article as well.